flutter/website/src/docs/cookbook/lists/long-lists.md

 [`ListView.builder`]({{site.api}}/flutter/widgets/ListView/ListView.builder.html)
 constructor.

-Where the default `ListView` constructor requires creation of all items at once, the `ListView.builder` constructor creates items as they are scrolled onto the screen.
+In contrast to the default `ListView` constructor, which requires creating all items at once, the `ListView.builder()` constructor creates items as they're scrolled onto the screen.

 ## 1. Create a data source